CALL FOR PROPOSALS: LOCAL SITE COORDINATOR/S

 RHETORIC SOCIETY OF AMERICA

-Proposals should include identification of the individual/s who will serve as primary contact/s with the Steering Committee; indication of the specific site/s that would accommodate up to 500 participants in plenary sessions and smaller break-out groups for a week’s duration; an explanation of the resources—institutional support, other subventions, faculty and student volunteers, etc.—that would commend the prospective Local Site Coordinator/s as a strong partner for the Steering Committee.
+Complete proposals should include identification of the individual/s who will serve as primary contact/s with the Steering Committee; indication of the specific site/s that would accommodate 100-200 participants in plenary sessions and smaller break-out groups over several days; an explanation of the resources. faculty and student volunteers, institutional support, etc.. that would commend the prospective Local Site Coordinator/s as a strong partner for the Steering Committee.

 Proposals to serve as Local Site Coordinator for the Institute and/or the Conference should be submitted electronically to David Henry, RSA Executive Director, by May 8, 2006: email@example.com.
 The Site Selection Committee will review the proposals and make recommendations to the RSA Board of Directors during the Board's May meetings.